Table of contents

 Summary

 In this article, we’ve covered how to set up Cloud9 IDE for Python for cloud automation.
-AWS Cloud9 IDE – a cloud-based IDE that allows you to write, run, test, and debug your code with just a browser.
-Cloud9 IDE includes a code editor, debugger, and terminal, supports popular programming languages, including Python, JavaScript, PHP, and many others.
+AWS Cloud9 IDE – a cloud-based IDE that allows you to write, run, test, and debug your code with a browser.
+Cloud9 IDE includes a code editor, debugger, and terminal and supports popular programming languages, including Python, JavaScript, PHP, and many others.